 N: Or the Jeremy Kyle Show!

-J: With twins it’s all about the syncing.
-If there’s two of you about it’s really nice, but if they’re in sync and you’re on your own, your stuck because you’re trying to feed the two of them at the same time, which is fine.
-But winding them both at once is impossible, because you’ve only got one pair of arms — 43 minutes out of sync is perfect, like now for instance, Edie’s asleep and Freddie’s having his feed.
+J: With twins, it’s all about the syncing.
+If there’s two of you about it’s really nice, but if they’re in sync and you’re on your own, you’re stuck because you’re trying to feed the two of them at the same time, which is fine.
+But winding them both at once is impossible because you’ve only got one pair of arms — 43 minutes out of sync is perfect, like now for instance, Edie’s asleep and Freddie’s having his feed.
 After he’s winded, Edie should be ready for her feed, so that’s perfect.
 When they’re both down, you’ve got about an hour so you can sleep.
 We look at each other at 4am and think, one baby would be a piece of cake!

 On the sleepless nights: